BarRaider/streamdeck-supermacro/README.md

 **Author's website and contact information:** [https://barraider.com](https://barraider.com)

+## New in v2.0
+- New `Capture keystroke` feature allows to record the Key Strokes instead of manually typing them into the textbox.
+- New `{{SetClipboard}}` command will set the value of a string or variable into the clipboard
+- New Functions:
+    - `LEN` - Returns the length of the string/variable
+    - `MID` - Returns a substring from the current string/variable
+    - `INDEXOF` - Returns the first 0-based position of a text in the string.
+Example: `FUNC:INDEXOF:RES:Hello:e` will return 1 into RES
+    - `REVERSE` - Reverses the string/variable

 ## New in v1.9
 - Added variable support for `VARSETFROMFILE` and `OUTPUTTOFILE`
 - `MouseXY` and `MouseMove` commands now support both a comma and a colon between the X and Y values (for better consistency with other commands) `{{MOUSEXY:$VarX:$VarY}}`